pyk595/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find a person.
-2. Address Book shows a list of persons with names containing the keyword, if any.
+2. Address Book shows a list of persons with names containing the keyword.

    Use case ends.